lhocke/liri-node-app/README.md

 ![Check Spotify](/demo-gifs/call-spotify.gif)
 ## movie-this

-Calls on the OMDB to retrieve infomation on a given movie.
+Calls on the OMDB API to retrieve infomation on a given movie.
 If no movie is specified, it will instead call for Mr. Nobody.

 ![Get Movie Info](/demo-gifs/call-movie.gif)
 ## do-what-it-says